Zidmann/QlikLib/README.md

 ## Implemented functions

+### console.qvs - Module containing all the console printing functions
 | Name | Description |
 | ---- | ---- |
 | console_print | Print a message one the batch console |